With the start of term approaching, do you know your calculator options?

 Ongoing support from year 7 to GCSE

-The fx-83/85GT CW models in Casio’s new ClassWiz range are excellent options for teachers seeking a well-equipped handset offering all the functionality students will need as they start their secondary education.
+The fx-83GT CW+ and fx-85GT CW+ are the entry-level models in the ClassWiz+ scientific calculator range.
+They are excellent options for teachers and students seeking a well-equipped handset offering all the functionality needed in the early years of secondary education.

-The addition of the Function key, for example, opens up new possibilities to define and evaluate functions outside of Table, and to analyse functions in terms of another function.
+Another noteworthy feature of all of our scientific calculators is the FUNCTION key.
+This opens up new possibilities to define and evaluate functions outside of Table mode, and to analyse functions in terms of another function.

-“The Function key makes life a lot easier, simply because you don’t have to input values and possibly make an input mistake,” he said.
-“So if you have a quadratic such as and you want to evaluate that, you can, without having to actually input the equation and enter a number where x is.”
+“The FUNCTION key makes life a lot easier, simply because you don’t have to input values and possibly make an input mistake,” he said.
+“So, if you have a quadratic such as x2 +\ 2x\ +\ 3\ and you want to evaluate that, you can, without having to actually input the equation and enter a number where x is.”

 Tackling advanced GCSE and A-level learning

-The fx-83/85 models are powerful enough for a large proportion of students to navigate the GCSE maths syllabus and do well in their exams.
+The fx-83GT CW+ and fx-85GT CW+ are powerful enough for a large proportion of students to navigate the GCSE maths syllabus and do well in their exams.

 Users of these higher-spec models will see the advantages in various areas of their mathematical learning, while teachers will benefit from greater efficiency and depth in lessons.